Nickel: Occurrence

-Indonesia and Australia have the biggest estimated reserves, at 43.6% of world total.

 Identified land-based resources throughout the world averaging 1% nickel or greater comprise at least 130 million tons of nickel (about the double of known reserves).
 About 60% is in laterites and 40% in sulfide deposits.

 On geophysical evidence, most of the nickel on Earth is believed to be in Earth's outer and inner cores.
 Kamacite and taenite are naturally occurring alloys of iron and nickel.
 For kamacite, the alloy is usually in the proportion of 90:10 to 95:5, though impurities (such as cobalt or carbon) may be present.
 Taenite is 20% to 65% nickel.
 Kamacite and taenite are also found in nickel iron meteorites.

+Nickel is commonly found in iron meteorites as the alloys kamacite and taenite.
+Nickel in meteorites was first detected in 1799 by Joseph-Louis Proust, a French chemist who then worked in Spain.
+Proust analyzed samples of the meteorite from Campo del Cielo (Argentina), which had been obtained in 1783 by Miguel Rubín de Celis, discovering the presence in them of nickel (about 10%) along with iron.

 Compounds

-The most common oxidation state of nickel is +2, but compounds of Ni^{0}|, Ni+, and Ni(3+) are well known, and the exotic oxidation states Ni(2−) and Ni− have been produced and studied.
+The most common oxidation state of nickel is +2, but compounds of Ni^{0}|, Ni+, and Ni(3+) are well known, and the exotic oxidation states Ni(2−) and Ni− have been characterized.

 Nickel(0)

 Nickel tetracarbonyl (Ni(CO)4), discovered by Ludwig Mond, is a volatile, highly toxic liquid at room temperature.
 On heating, the complex decomposes back to nickel and carbon monoxide:

-This behavior is exploited in the Mond process for purifying nickel, as described above.
+This behavior is exploited in the Mond process for purifying nickel.
 The related nickel(0) complex bis(cyclooctadiene)nickel(0) is a useful catalyst in organonickel chemistry because the cyclooctadiene (or cod) ligands are easily displaced.